14 Feb 6 Reasons Your Social Media Strategy Isn’t Working (& How To Fix It)

 6. YOU AREN’T ANALYZING AND UPDATING YOUR STRATEGY

-Analytics are where you answers are!
+Analytics are where your answers are!
 If your social media strategy doesn’t seem to be working, take a dive into your analytics.

 Social media is constantly shifting and the 6 points we just discussed are anchors to continue checking into in order to keep up with changes that may happen with your audience.
 As a bonus – remember to audit your strategy every 3 – 6 months.
 For guidelines on what to keep track of download my social media strategy checklist.

 P.S.
-My Building Your Brand on Social Media course is launching on Feb 28th!
-Space will be limited so sign up to get in when the course launches here.
+My Building Your Brand on Social Media course has launched!
+Space will be limited.